Aristide Briand: Briand plan for European federation

 As foreign minister Briand formulated an original proposal for a new economic union of Europe.
 Described as Briand's Locarno diplomacy and as an aspect of Franco-German rapprochement, it was his answer to Germany's quick economic recovery and future political power.
 Briand made his proposals in a speech in favor of a European Union in the League of Nations on 5 September 1929, and in 1930, in his "Memorandum on the Organization of a Regime of European Federal Union" for the Government of France.

 The idea was to provide a framework to contain France's former enemy while preserving as much of the 1919 Versailles settlement as possible.
 The Briand plan entailed the economic collaboration of the great industrial areas of Europe and the provision of political security to Eastern Europe against Soviet threats.
 The basis was economic cooperation, but his fundamental concept was political, for it was political power that would determine economic choices.
 The plan, under the Memorandum on the Organization of a System of European Federal Union, was in the end presented as a French initiative to the League of Nations.
 With the death of his principal supporter, German foreign minister Gustav Stresemann, and the onset of the Great Depression in 1929, Briand's plan was never adopted but it suggested an economic framework for developments after World War II that eventually resulted in the European Union.

-In evaluating his internationalism, historian Douglas Houston concludes:Briand's internationalism is easy to deride; nothing he achieved was durable, and his aim seemed no more than old-fashioned security fired by a personal ambition he made little effort to hide.
-Yet no one worked harder or more imaginatively to give the new international system life.
-His internationalism sprang from the realization that France could not be secure until everyone else was.
-He may have embraced principle for reasons of Realpolitik, but there is little doubt that he became convinced of the justice of his cause.